What’s Really in Your Protein Powder?

 - Lacks sugar or artificial sweeteners

 - No colors, additives, preservatives, dyes or other toxic ingredients

 - Free of dangerous levels of heavy metals

 I literally went 5 years without enjoying a protein smoothie because I couldn’t find one that met my needs until I created my own protein powder, which is sourced from clean protein and completely free of inflammatory ingredients.
 It has also been 3rd-party tested for heavy metal levels and passed with flying colors.

 My Paleo Protein is gluten-, dairy-, and sugar-free, and sourced from non-GMO, hormone- and antibiotic-free, grass-fed beef.
 Don’t worry, you would never know it from the delicious taste!
 You also won’t find any other The Myers Way® ‘no-no’s’ including grains, soy, eggs, milk, corn, or legumes.
 It’s perfect for everyone, especially those following an autoimmune, paleo or ketogenic protocol or a high-protein diet, or simply avoiding inflammatory foods!
 It contains 21-26 grams of protein per serving (depending on which flavor you choose).
 It tastes fantastic, and it is incredibly easy to add to your daily routine.

-What’s wonderful is that it comes in chocolate, vanilla, and a NEW mocha latte flavor, with a hint of stevia, and also in a plain version without stevia.
+What’s wonderful is that it comes in chocolate, vanilla, and mocha latte flavors, with a hint of stevia, and also in a plain version without stevia.
 It is also friendly for those on a ketogenic diet because it is incredibly low carb.
 It’s great as a quick morning shake or added into a delicious smoothie.
 Kids absolutely love it too!
 And when you purchase it, you’ll receive a FREE recipe eBook with my favorite smoothie recipes!

 One of my personal favorite, simple recipes is the following ingredients in my NutriBullet: